Long Beach Product Liability Attorney

 One of the most important things to remember about product liability lawsuits is that the manufacturer may not be the only defendant or a defendant at all for a defective product lawsuit.
-Depending on the nature of the injury and the element of the product that caused it, you may have several defendants in your case.
-Generally, anyone along the supply chain from raw materials suppliers to assemblers to retailers may be defendants in a product liability lawsuit but a seasoned Long Beach injury attorney can help you identify the party or parties that can be held liable for your injuries.
+Depending on the nature of the injury or wrongful death and the element of the product that caused it, you may have several defendants in your personal injury case.
+Generally, anyone along the supply chain from raw materials suppliers to assemblers to retailers may be defendants in a product liability lawsuit but a seasoned Long Beach personal injury attorney in Los Angeles, CA can help you identify the party or parties that can be held liable for your injuries.

 Types of Product Defects

 Generally, defective products are faulty in one of three possible ways: